calstar/star-gitbook/intro-projects/propulsion.md

 3. **Only if the above is not feasible,** you may use a compatible CAD program of your choice \(Fusion 360 is recommended as it has a lot of resources online\).
 {% endhint %}

+#### 2.2.3 Engine testing

+You now take your engine and put it into a feed system (the feed system supplies fuel and oxidiser to the combustion chamber at the correct flow rates and pressures).
+A very simplified P&ID (piping and instrumentation) diagram for the feed system is shown below:

+%%<<<<<picture>>>>>>>>>

+The ball valves essentially act as on off switches - assume they all start in the ‘off’ position.
+The gauges display the pressure at the location they are in.
+The igniter produces a spark in the engine when you press a button.

+Develop a procedure (very precise step by step guide) for how to test the engine and measure it’s thrust output on your test stand.
+You may assume that no modifications to your test stand are necessary to accommodate the new feed system.

+Some example steps you will need to include are: opening the ball valves, checking the readings on gauges, closing ball valves, sparking the igniter.

+Consider the safety aspects of each step, and the order they should be done in.
+Putting on safety glasses, for example, should be included in the procedure.
+Also consider a basic bit in the procedure for what to do if it goes wrong.
+We are not expecting this procedure to be perfect, but want to see how you tackle the problem.

+Once you have completed the procedure, send it to Trevor or Sam before moving on to the next part of this problem.

+Next, you run your test and acquire the thrust curve below.
+(The thrust curve shows the thrust output of an engine as a function of time).
+Is the motor suitable to use in a rocket with a total mass of 25kg (assume this mass is constant throughout flight), given you are launching from a 10ft long guide rail,?
+(Your rocket needs to be travelling at least 50 ft/s by the end of the guide rail, and should have at least a 5:1 thrust to weight ratio).
+Explain your answer with words and calculations and send it to Trevor or Sam.

+<<<<<<<<<picture>>>>>>>>>>>>>>>>

+**Helpful equations:**

+F=ma (Force = mass * accelaration)
+<<<<picture>>>>>

+**Deliverables:**

+- A procedure for testing the engine on the test stand using the provided feed system
+- An explanation on why the thrust curve does or does not work assisted by calculations

 ## Resources